DominikGithub/price_forecasting/README.md

 TODO adjust model parameters for improved results.

 ### Cross validation
 Time series cross validation is used to measure the forecast error using historical data.
 This is done by selecting cutoff points in the history, and for each of them fitting the model using data only up to that cutoff point.
-The forecasted values are compared to the actual values.
+The forecasted values (_yhat_) are compared to the actual (_y_) values.

 ![Cross validation](./plots/6_cross_validation.png)
-_Prediction & observations over time [Price in €/MWh]_
+_Prediction & observations over one month [Price in €/MWh]_

-Legend:
-- _y_: Ground truth
-- _yhat_: prediction

-__Evaluation metrics:__
+__Evaluation metrics__
 | Experiment   | Pred.
 Period | Pred.
 Horizon |      MAE     |     RMSE     |
 | ------------ | ------------ | ------------- | ------------ | ------------ |
 |  Next hour   |       1      |       1       |     47.66    |      61.33   |